rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-That's the basic implementation of a cursor-based pagination when using the creation date of an item as a stable identifier.
-Using the creation date is a common approach for this, but there may be alternatives to explore for you as well.
+That's a basic implementation of a cursor-based pagination using the creation date of an item as a stable identifier.
+The creation date is a common approach, but there are alternatives you should explore as well.

 {{% sub_chapter_header "Cursor-based Pagination: Page Info, Connections and Hashes" "cursor-based-pagination-page-info-connections-hashes" %}}

-In this last section about pagination in GraphQL, you will advance the cursor-based pagination with a few improvements.
-As for now, you always have to query all creation dates of the messages in order to use the creation date of the last message for the next page as cursor.
-So what if you could have the creation date of the last message as meta information?
-That's where GraphQL connections come into play which add only a structural change to your list fields in GraphQL.
-Let's use such a GraphQL connection in the *src/schema/message.js* file:
+In this last section about pagination in GraphQL, we advance the cursor-based pagination with a few improvements.
+Currently, you have query all creation dates of the messages to use the creation date of the last message for the next page as a cursor.
+GraphQL connections add only a structural change to your list fields in GraphQL that allow you to pass meta information.
+Let's add a GraphQL connection in the *src/schema/message.js* file:

 {{< highlight javascript "hl_lines=5 14 15 16 17 19 20 21" >}}
 import { gql } from 'apollo-server-express';